amithkoujalgi/amithkoujalgi/docs/about.md

 # About

 Hey 👋!
 I'm a software engineer who's been building cool [software products](/docs/category/projects) for over a decade.
-I love creating awesome solutions that help big companies work better and smarter.
+I love creating impactful software products and solutions.
-I'm passionate about mentoring newer developers and leading teams to build amazing things.
+I have extensive experience mentoring newer developers and leading teams to create innovative solutions.
 Tech is my jam - I'm always tinkering with new tools and sharing what I build through [open-source projects](/docs/category/open-source-projects).
 Beyond coding, I'm passionate about photography and love capturing beautiful moments.
-Check out some of my work in my [photography portfolio](/docs/reveries/photography).
+Check out some of my work in my [photography portfolio](/docs/beyond-tech/photography).

 ### Work Experience